linode/docs/docs/applications/containers/manage-a-docker-cluster-with-kubernetes.md

 ## What is a Kubernetes Cluster?

-A Kubernetes cluster consists of at least one master node that runs the API server, the scheduler and the controller manager and several worker nodes running the `kubelet`, `kube-proxy` and the Docker Engine.
+[Kubernetes](https://kubernetes.io/) is an open source platform for managing containerized applications.
+If you use Docker for an application deployed on multiple Linodes, a Kubernetes cluster can manage your servers and deployments, including tasks such as scaling, deployment, and rolling upgrades.

-This guide shows you how to manage the basic Kubernetes objects in a Docker cluster.
+A Kubernetes cluster consists of at least one master node and several worker nodes.
+The master node runs the API server, the scheduler and the controller manager, and the actual application is deployed dynamically across the cluster.

 ## System Requirements

-To complete this guide you will need three Linodes, each running Ubuntu 16.04 LTS.
-Each Linode should have at least 4GB of RAM.
+To complete this guide you will need three Linodes running Ubuntu 16.04 LTS, each with at least 4GB of RAM.
 Before beginning this guide, you should also use the Linode Manager to generate a [private IP address](https://linode.com/docs/networking/remote-access#adding-private-ip-addresses) for each Linode.

 ## Before You Begin

-This article requires that you first complete our guide [How to Install, Configure, and Deploy NGINX on a Kubernetes Cluster](https://linode.com/docs/applications/containers/how-to-deploy-nginx-on-a-kubernetes-cluster/) and follow the procedures described there to configure one master node and two worker nodes.
+This article requires that you first complete our [How to Install, Configure, and Deploy NGINX on a Kubernetes Cluster](https://linode.com/docs/applications/containers/how-to-deploy-nginx-on-a-kubernetes-cluster/) guide and follow the procedures described there to configure one master node and two worker nodes.

-For simplicity throughout this guide the following name conventions will be used:
+Set the hostnames of the three Linodes as follows:

-* Master Node hostname: `kube-master`
+* Master node: `kube-master`
-* First Worker Node hostname: `kube-worker-1`
+* First worker node: `kube-worker-1`
-* Second Worker Node hostname: `kube-worker-2`
+* Second worker node: `kube-worker-2`

-Unless otherwise stated, all commands will be executed from the cluster's master node.
+Unless otherwise stated, all commands will be executed from the `kube-master`.

 ## Kubernetes Pods

-A **Pod** is defined as a group of one or more tightly coupled containers that share resources such as storage and network.
-Containers inside a Pod are started, stopped, and replicated as a group.
+A [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) is a group of one or more tightly coupled containers that share resources such as storage and network.
+Containers inside a pod are started, stopped, and replicated as a group.

 ![Kubernetes Cluster](/docs/assets/manage-a-docker-cluster-with-kubernetes/kubernetes-cluster.png)

 ### Create a Deployment

-**Deployments** are high-level objects that can manage [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/).
-They orchestrate pod creation and allow the use of declarative scaling and rolling-upgrade features.
+[Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) are high-level objects that can manage pod creation and allow the use of features such as declarative scaling and rolling-upgrade.

 1. In a text editor, create `nginx.yaml` and add the following content: